Lineblocs/site/app/docs/quickstarts/provision-grandstream-gxp2160.md

 ## Next Steps

-In this guide we discussed how to provision a Grandstream GXP2160 in Lineblocs phone provisioner. for related articles be sure to check out the following posts:
+In this guide we discussed how to provision a Grandstream GXP2160 in Lineblocs phone provisioner.
+For related articles be sure to check out the following posts:

 [Simple IVR](http://lineblocs.com/resources/quickstarts/basic-ivr)